The performance effects of too much lazy loading

 twentytwentyone-single-mobile 1,352 1,384 1,342 -1% -3%

-Change in LCP (ms) by the proposed fix for native image lazy loading on sample WordPress pages.
+Change in LCP (ms) by the proposed fix for built-in image lazy loading on sample WordPress pages.

 These results are much more promising.
 Lazy loading only the images below the fold results in a complete reversal of the LCP regression and possibly even a slight improvement over disabling LCP entirely.
 How could it be faster than not lazy loading at all?
-One explanation is that by not loading below-the-fold images, there's less network contention with the LCP image, which enables it to load more quickly.
+One explanation is that not loading below-the-fold images reduces network contention with the LCP image, which lets it load more quickly.

 Series default disabled fix Difference from default Difference from disabled